EugeneGIS/AGDAbook/docs/05-RF_Cl.md

 This exercise allowed you to familiarize with Random Forest, by the proposed application about landslides susceptibility mapping and variables importance assessment.

-To be sure that everything is perfectly clear for you, we propose you to **answer the following questions** and to discuss your answers with the other participants to the course or directly with the teacher.
+To ensure that everything is perfectly clear, we propose you to **answer the following questions**.

 1)  Why is it important to implement the pseudo-absence, other that the presences (i.e., the observations) in a data-driven modelization?